femanov/CXv4/hw4cx/kernel_hw/bivme2/00README.txt

 buffering.

 Original driver by Vitaly Mamkin circa 2004.

+28-01-2020	Fix: unmasking interrupts immediately at end of
-Buffering support added by Dmitry Bolkhovutyanov in 2019.
+		vme_interrupt(); compatible with ROAK only, NOT with RORA 20-12-2019	Buffering support added by Dmitry Bolkhovityanov

 ----------------------------------------------------------------------